Accessible pair finder

 Why are only some pairs shown visually?

-The preview list shows the highest-contrast passing pairs first and caps the visible list for readability.
-The export panel includes all passing pairs.
+The ranked list shows the highest-contrast passing pairs first and caps the visible list for readability.
+The export panel summarizes the strongest pair, pair coverage, and top candidates for handoff.

 Can I copy accessible color pairs?